DataDog/helm-charts/charts/observability-pipelines-worker/README.md

     datadog/observability-pipelines-worker
 ```

-#### Create and provide a secret that contains your Datadog API and Configuration Keys
+#### Create and provide a Secret that contains your Datadog API and Configuration Keys

-To create a secret that contains your Datadog API key, replace the `<DATADOG_API_KEY>` below with the API key for your
+To create a Secret that contains your Datadog API key, replace the `<DATADOG_API_KEY>` below with the API key for your
 organization.
-This secret is used in the manifest to deploy the Observability Pipelines Worker.
+This Secret is used in the manifest to deploy the Observability Pipelines Worker.

 ```bash
 export DATADOG_SECRET_NAME=datadog-secrets